holo2015/accountprune/README.md

 This system is designed to removed accounts from the system that have not been logged into recently.

+It simply loops throught the /Users/ folder looking for User home folders and processes them based on their login timestamp (.loginTimeStamp) from the helper application (loginTimeStamp.sh).
+By default, 'admin', 'Shared', and 'Guest' folders are ignored if they are found in /Users/

-It relies on a timestamp being set (.loginTimeStamp) in a user's home folder via the companion script (loginTimeStamp.sh).
-If the timestamp is not found when the process runs in purge mode, it is set for a user at that point (making the time stamp helper not 100% nessesary, but it makes it more accurate)
+If the timestamp is not found when the process runs in purge mode, it is set for a user at that point (making the time stamp helper not 100% nessesary, but it makes it more accurate depending on run schedule)

 Scheduling is handled via a LaunchDaemon in production, but the command can be called at any point manually via command line.